IMSY-DKFZ/self-distilled-swin/readme.md

 # 1- Environment set up

-* First create a new environment:
+* First, clone the repository and create a new environment:
 ```
 conda create -n sdswin python=3.7.0
 ```